Why subscribe?

 Join the crew!

-If you have any suggestions for topics or would like me to go into more depth about something that you find confusing, please send me suggestions.
-Oceanography can be difficult to understand — believe me, I know!
-Alternatively, if you are a scientist who would like some publicity for your research, OR if you’re an ocean-loving NGO/company/group, feel free to reach out and ask for a featured interview.
+If you have any suggestions for topics or would like me to go into more depth about something that you find confusing, please send me suggestions!
+Oceanography can be difficult to understand (believe me, I know) and no query is too small.

 Message Me

 As a freelance writer, I appreciate any & all efforts by my readers to help pollinate the internet with my work.
-If you know of anyone who loves to learn, read, and/or is curious about marine & environmental science, please tell them about this newsletter!
+If you know of anyone who loves to learn, read, and/or is curious about marine & climate science, please tell them about this newsletter!

 Share In Circulation